 Nelson also writes nonfiction articles about pirates, and she has published a book featuring several of them called The Whydah Pirates Speak.
 She is currently completing a second volume.
 When not working or working at writing, Nelson enjoys reading, playing with her cats, and attending Tai Chi class.

 Following a successful career in the insurance industry, Bayne Northern transitioned from business writing to penning works of nonfiction and fiction.
-She is currently completing her first novel, THE BITCH SEAT, situated in the financial services industry.
+She is currently completing her first novel, The Bitch Seat, situated in the financial services industry.
 An avid short story author, Northern is also an active volunteer with the Village Improvement Association and a resident of Rehoboth Beach, DE.
-Northern has contributed to the DPP anthologies HALLOWEEN PARTY, SOLSTICE, EQUINOX, and SUSPICIOUS ACTIVITY.
+Northern has contributed to the DPP anthologies HALLOWEEN PARTY, SOLSTICE, EQUINOX, SUSPICIOUS ACTIVITY, and HALLOWEEN PARTY 2019.

 Felix Pire is a character actor who has appeared in the films 12 Monkeys, Phat Girlz, Dear God, and It’s My Party.
 Television credits include Prison Break (FOX) and NYPD Blue (ABC).
 Onstage he received the 1997 New York Outer Critic’s Circle Award for Outstanding Solo Performance for the Men on the Verge of a His-Panic Breakdown, an off-Broadway play by Guillermo Reyes, which also won Best Play in a Smaller Theatre at 1995 Los Angeles Ovation Awards.
 The Origins of Happiness in Latin, a solo play Pire wrote at the Mark Taper Forum’s Latino Theatre Initiative, won the California Community Foundation’s Brody Arts Grant and the Arizona Theatre Company’s 2001 National Latino Playwriting Award.
 In 2003, Pire was awarded the ABC Entertainment Television Development Group’s “Certificate in Recognition of Creative Excellence” for the screenplay, Hurricane Nena.
 Pire taught solo performance and improvisation at the American Academy of Dramatic Arts for over a decade, and has taught film acting, improvisation, acting, and solo performance at UCLA and UCLA Extension.
 His work can be found in the Devil’s Party Press anthology, WHAT SORT OF FUCKERY IS THIS?
 He is the creator/producer of the webisode series LosTiteresTV on YouTube, Facebook, Twitter, and Instagram.